mhigash/hello-world/README.md

 # hello-world
-this is a first test of my repository
+this is a first test of my repository.

+editting this file from my mac book now.